moderndatacompany/dataos.info/docs/learn_new/dp_foundations2_learn_track/deploy_dp_cli/index.md

 ## Step 3: Validating the creation of Data Product

-To check if you have created a data product, run the following command.
-It lists all data products created by you:
+To check if you have created a Data Product, run the following command.
+It lists all Data Products created by you:

 ```bash
 ➜ dataos-ctl product get